 Understanding how vacuum chucks work, and how they can make your life easier.

-We answer questions about our machines daily, but sometimes, we receive even more interest in our vacuum tables.
-While vacuum tables are not a wholly uncommon accessory in the CNC machining world, DATRON approaches them differently, making them the killer accessory to have with a machine.
+We answer questions about our machines daily, but sometimes, we receive even more interest in our vacuum tables (also known as vacuum chucks).
+Although vacuum tables are not an uncommon accessory in the CNC machining world, DATRON approaches them differently, making them the killer accessory to have with a machine.

 1. How Does a Vacuum Table Work?

 The principles on which our vacuum table system works are not that different from others.
 Your workpiece is mounted atop a rigid aluminum grid pattern and is sucked downward with a vacuum pump, as a result, it is clamped firmly in place.
 This is especially useful for thin, large sheet material, where traditional clamping methods deliver lackluster results.
 This is where the similarities end, though.

 2. What’s the Thin Sheet Do?

 Perhaps the most common and confusing question is what the substrate layer does with our vacuum tables.
 On nearly every other vacuum chuck design, a gasket needs to be installed into the top of the plate in order to seal against the workpiece – this ensures minimal vacuum loss and strong clamping.
 The downside of this comes from its inherent limitations – since the gasket is necessary for a strong seal, if the part is cut through, vacuum is lost completely, and the part and tool are destined for the scrap bin.